-When it comes to pests in South Florida, there are few as loathed as the mosquito.
+When it comes to pests in South Florida, many contend for the title of the worst.
+Whilst some may be focused on how to get rid of pigeons, there are few as loathed as the mosquito.
 Terrorizing residents everywhere from schoolyards to the backyard, the lowly insect strikes fear (and welts) in the hearts of just about all Miamians.
 Enter Mosquito Joe.

 The nationwide company (they boast franchises across the country) took its place in South Florida three years ago thanks to business partners Yoel Gutierrez and Omar Sanchez, who were inspired to leave their former careers after a chance encounter with the Mosquito Joe opportunity.
 “I went to visit my mother in Georgia and her neighbor had purchased a Mosquito Joe franchise,” says Gutierrez.
 “I started looking at the business and it was something that always bothered us – my wife gets bitten all the time.”